 Using RunMeet with Fully Automatic Timing

-If you're interested in using your existing FAT system in conjunction with RunMeet, you'll need to download the middleware program RunMeet Local.
-RunMeet Local acts as the interface between AthleticNET and your FAT software.
-It creates start lists and rosters for your FAT software to read, and then takes saved event results and sends them back to the RunMeet web interface for publication on AthleticNET.
+RunMeet Local is a Windows app which acts as the interface between RunMeet and your FAT software.
+It creates start lists and rosters for your FAT software to read, and uploads results (LIF) files saved by your FAT software to the RunMeet database.

 Once you've selected your meet, you'll need to tell RunMeet Local where to save start lists to and read results from on your computer.
-Click Select next to the Start Lists and Results indicators and browse to the folder where you're keeping meet files.
+Click Select Start Lists Folder and select the folder where RunMeet Local will save start lists.
+Then, click Select Results Folder and select the folder where your FAT software will save results (LIF) files.

 \\server\folder\folder, or RunMeet Local will be unable to monitor the selected location for results file changes.
 If you need to point RunMeet Local to files on another computer, you should map the network location as a network drive and assign it a drive letter such as